openfisca/openfisca-matplotlib/README.txt

 and displayed.
 When plugged on a survey, OpenFisca can also compute the budgetary consequences of a reform and its distributionnal impact.
-The current version implements a large set of taxes, social beenfit and housing provision for France for the last 10 years.
+The current version implements a large set of taxes, social benefits and housing provision for France for the last 10 years.
 Informations are available on www.openfisca.fr